Ireland did what they had to on Saturday against Italy, with their destiny in their own hands heading into this weekend.

 Here's how the table looks at the minute.

-If Ireland could manage a win and a four-try bonus point, they would be massive favourites to win the Six Nations.
-That would leave them on 14 points, meaning a bonus point victory in the final home game against Italy would give them an unmatchable 19 points.
+If Ireland could manage a win and a four-try bonus point, against France, they are guaranteed to be named Six Nations winners.
+That would leave them on an unmatchable 19 points.

 To sum it up:

-- Win against France.
-A bonus point win would leave Ireland's destiny in their own hands.
+- Ireland's destiny is in their own hands.

-- A bonus point win against Italy would then guarantee Ireland at least finish level on points with England.
+- A win against France would then guarantee Ireland at least finish level on points with England.
 It would then come down to points difference.

-- Two bonus point wins guarantees Ireland will win the Six Nations.
+- A bonus point victory guarantees Ireland will win the Six Nations.

 Despite being second at the minute, France look like major outsiders.
 They will likely require a bonus point win against Ireland to finish top, assuming England get five points from the game in Rome.